dreilly369/PyzanoFSIC/README.md

 option to have the VirusTotal results DB emailed to the configured Admin Email via a GMail account.
 The Database is base64 encoded and sent as text inside an email.

 # Limitations
 Currently there is a known limitation on the size of the Binary that can be stored in the MySQL Database.
 This is becaue of the max_allowed_packet size.
-Currently the maximum packet size allowed is 1Gb.
+The maximum packet size allowed by MySQL is 1Gb.
 There us also a restriction on the length of the encoded binary's string.
 That limit is 4,294,967,295 characters.
 Pyzano will throw an exception if either of these conditions is violated.
-You may still scan these files, and store their meta data, but you will nto be able to create a binary backup via Pyzano.
+You may still scan these files, and store their meta data, but you will not be able to create a binary backup via Pyzano.